 Camber Castle was used for defence until 1627 when it became redundant, as by then it was so far from the sea.

 Camber Castle today

 Today, Camber Castle stands nearly 2 miles from the sea and is managed by English Heritage.
-It is open for tours in the summer, but is currently not open, due to Covid restrictions.
+You cannot access the castle by car, so you do have to walk.

-However, we were able to walk all the way round the perimeter of the castle.
-It was easy to peer inside and get a good idea of what the castle would have looked like.
+Although you can only go inside at certain times of the year, it’s easy to peer inside and get a good idea of what the castle would have looked like.
 Its walls are solid and have clearly stood the test of time against the elements.